 Place a piece of wood of approximately the same thickness as the bathroom scales on the ground in line with the trailer hitch jack as shown.
-It should be so spaced that a short piece of pipe or other round piece will lay exactly one foot from the centerline of the jack extension.
+It should be so spaced that a short piece of pipe or other round piece will lay exactly one foot from the centerline a short piece of pipe or other round piece will lay exactly one foot from the centerline of the jack extension.
 Place the scales so that another round piece can be exactly two feet from the centerline of the jack extension in the other direction.
-Place a $4 \times 4$ on the two round pieces and screw the jack extension down on the top of the $4 \times 4$ until the tongue of the trailer is supported by it.
+Place a 4×4 on the two round pieces and screw the jack extension down on the top of the 4×4 until the tongue of the trailer is supported by it.
 Multiply the scale reading by three.
 This will be the tongue weight of your trailer.
 If you exceed the capacity of the bathroom scales, increase the two-foot dimension to three or four more feet, but always multiply the scale reading by the total number of feet between the wood and scales.